mdom/termpub/README.md

 # DESCRIPTION

-termpub is a _terminal_ viewer for epubs.
+termpub aims to be a full features epub reader for the terminal.

-At startup termpub displays the first chapter with real content if possible.
-It will save your reading position and restore it.
+It supports internal and external links, skips the front matter and will display images with an external viewer.
+Your reading position will be saved and restored.

+Many text movement commands are compatible with _less(1)_.

 # KEY BINDINGS